l0wigh/Fluorite/EVO2.md

 - [X] Killing a scratchpad window that is unmapped fail
 - [X] There is still some focus issues when switching workspace across multiple monitors
 - [X] No focused border when manually changing values in Xresources
+- [X] Add Organizer back !
+- [X] Firefox in scratchpads, if killed, the scratchpads cause some issues...
+- [X] Better handling of focus if fluorite.ws[fluorite.cr_ws].fl_hdn !!!!
+- [X] Avoid refocus when reloading configuration
+    - Should be fixed